Johnson & Johnson (NYSE:JNJ) Shares Bought by Logan Capital Management Inc.

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 8th.
 Shareholders of record on Tuesday, February 22nd will be given a dividend of $1.06 per share.
 The ex-dividend date is Friday, February 18th.
 This represents a $4.24 dividend on an annualized basis and a yield of 2.47%.
 Johnson & Johnson’s dividend payout ratio (DPR) is 63.38%.

 A number of brokerages have recently commented on JNJ.
 Raymond James lifted their price target on shares of Johnson & Johnson from $178.00 to $185.00 in a report on Wednesday.
+The Goldman Sachs Group began coverage on shares of Johnson & Johnson in a report on Friday, December 17th.
+They set a “neutral” rating and a $161.00 price target for the company.
 Zacks Investment Research upgraded shares of Johnson & Johnson from a “hold” rating to a “buy” rating and set a $172.00 price target for the company in a report on Friday, October 22nd.
-Wells Fargo & Company reiterated a “buy” rating on shares of Johnson & Johnson in a report on Thursday, October 7th.
-Morgan Stanley lowered their price target on shares of Johnson & Johnson from $187.00 to $175.00 and set an “equal weight” rating for the company in a report on Monday, January 24th.
-Finally, Citigroup restated a “buy” rating and issued a $195.00 target price (up from $192.00) on shares of Johnson & Johnson in a report on Wednesday, December 15th.
+Citigroup reiterated a “buy” rating and set a $195.00 price target (up from $192.00) on shares of Johnson & Johnson in a report on Wednesday, December 15th.
+Finally, Wells Fargo & Company restated a “buy” rating on shares of Johnson & Johnson in a report on Thursday, October 7th.
 Two investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
 According to MarketBeat, Johnson & Johnson presently has an average rating of “Buy” and an average target price of $180.17.

 About Johnson & Johnson